Prairie Creek, Indiana

 The community is part of the Terre Haute Metropolitan Statistical Area.

 History

 The town of Middletown was laid out August 24, 1831, by James D. Piety on the old Vincennes Road.
 Early businesses included Daniel Ryerson's hotel and drug store, Jonas P. Lykins's store, Z. J. Hunt's hotel, and Hiram Hight's steam mill in 1847.
 Jacob Ernest built the first brick house, in 1849.

 The post office at Prairie Creek has been in operation since 1822.

 Geography

 Prairie Creek lies at the intersection of State Roads 63 and 246 southwest of the city of Terre Haute, the county seat of Vigo County.

+Demographics

+The United States Census Bureau defined Prairie Creek as a census designated place in the 2022 American Community Survey.